 Since temple hopping is the most important thing to do in Khajuraho.
 So lets me tell you some basics, which will help explore the Khajuraho temples.
 Khajuraho is UNESCO’s world heritage site in India.
-These 10th-century temples were discovered in the 1830s by a British surveyor and between 1840s to 1860s Cunningham divided these into three main groups i.e. Western group, Eastern group, and Southern group.
-There are different kind of sculptures on the walls of Khajuraho temples and erotic sculptures are only 10% of total number.
+These 10th-century temples were discovered in the 1830s by a British surveyor and between the 1840s to 1860s Cunningham divided these into three main groups i.e. Western group, Eastern group, and Southern group.
+There are different kinds of sculptures on the walls of Khajuraho temples and erotic sculptures are only 10% of the total number.

 Western Group of Temples in Khajuraho

 This is the most prominent and well-maintained group of temples in Khajuraho.
 Most of the temples of this group are in encloser with well-maintained gardens.
-The temples in encloser are in good condition.
+The temples in the encloser are in good condition.
 Light & Sound show is conducted Western group compound every night.